- The Declaration

 About PMI Service Group

 Buy / Sell - We can act as your agent to sell your home.
-We will already be familiar with the Community and amenities, so reach out if you are looking to buy or sell a property in the Association.
+We will already be familiar with the home or your Community, so reach out if you are looking to buy or sell a property in the Association.
 We are a full-service real-estate brokerage company.

 Community Association Management - We also offer community management services for HOAs, Condominium Associations, commercial Associations.